xai4debugging/xai4debugging.github.io/index.md

 # **Call for Papers**

-The call for papers includes three different tracks: regular track, mentorship track a glimpse of the future track.
+The call for papers includes three different tracks: *regular* track, *mentorship* track, and *a glimpse of the future* track.
 The first one is the traditional track for presenting novel contributions.
 The second one is directed to young researchers and aims to pair a mentor and a mentee with the goal of polishing early-submissions.
 The last one is intended for first-year PhD student and MSc student working on the topic, giving them the possibility to introduce themselves and their research proposal to the research community.

 ## **Tracks**